sahar-Nosrati/mosh_html_css_practice_project_2024.04.11/README.md

-# - Design layout for mobile by grid
+# - Design layout by grid